Academic Performance: 5th Grade Math

 3. Academic Performance: 5th Grade Math

-In today’s knowledge- and tech-driven workplace, math skills are rapidly and increasingly in demand, with the Bureau of Labor Statistics projecting math-related jobs growing more than five times faster than the average for all occupations between 2021 and 2031.[1]
+In today’s knowledge- and tech-driven workplace, math skills are rapidly increasing in demand, with the Bureau of Labor Statistics projecting math-related jobs growing more than five times faster than the average for all occupations between 2021 and 2031.[1]
 Further, with 94% of all jobs requiring some math skills, providing students with the math education they need can help them succeed in the workplace and life.
 This indicator measures fifth grade scores for mathematics using the California Assessment of Student Performance and Progress assessment (CAASPP) results.
 The CAASPP assessment is a computer-adaptive, end-of-year academic performance test that is aligned with California’s Common Core State Standards.

 TREND

-In 2021/22, 22% of fifth graders in the county met or exceeded standards for mathematics, lower than in 2018/19, when 29% met or exceeded standards, but an improvement from 2020/21, when 19% of San Bernardino fifth graders met math standards.
-(In 2019/20, the state did not conduct academic performance testing due to the pandemic.)
-San Bernardino County’s 2021/22 fifth grade performance is lower than the California average (32% of students met or exceeded math standards) and all counties compared, including Orange (44%) San Diego (39%), Los Angeles (32%), and Riverside (26%).
+In 2023/24, 25% of fifth graders in the county met or exceeded standards for mathematics, which is lower than the 10-year high in 2018/19, when 29% met or exceeded standards.
+However, the trend reflects an overall increase, from 21% in 2014/15.
+San Bernardino County’s fifth grade performance in 2023/24 is lower than the California average (35% of students met or exceeded math standards) and all counties compared, including Orange (48%) San Diego (41%), Los Angeles (37%), and Riverside (28%).

-Percentage of Fifth Graders Meeting or Exceeding Mathematics Standards in San Bernardino County and California, 2014/15 – 2021/22
+Percentage of Fifth Graders Meeting or Exceeding Mathematics Standards in San Bernardino County and California, 2014/15 – 2023/24

 Source: California Department of Education, DataQuest; Data is for all schools (charter and non-charter)